Best Crypto Exchanges for Beginners

 Step 2: Research Regulation and Security

-Verify that your chosen exchange is properly regulated:
+You must verify that your chosen exchange is properly regulated:

 • Check for licenses in your jurisdiction